List of DC Comics characters: A: Aurakles

 Aurakles is a superhero appearing in American comic books published by DC Comics.
 He first appeared in Justice League of America #100 (August 1972), and was created by Len Wein and Dick Dillin.
 He was originally named Oracle, but was renamed to Aurakles in Seven Soldiers: Mister Miracle #4 (May 2006).

 Aurakles was created on the planet Earth by the New Gods around 40,000 BC and is generally considered "the original superhero", by those who know his reputation.
 He has the mission to "bring order and meaning where incoherence reigns".
 Opposing the evils of his time, he battles the Sheeda and Nebula Man.
 The Sheeda finally succeed in imprisoning Aurakles in their "bone prisons", set up in the ancient past.

 Aurakles reappears in modern times as the Oracle.
 When the Justice League of America and the Justice Society of America work together to bring back the time-lost Seven Soldiers of Victory (themselves victims of Nebula Man), they invoke the Oracle (in spiritual form) as their guide.
 It takes the combined magic of Doctor Fate (Kent Nelson), Zatanna, and Thunderbolt to summon him.
 Oracle refuses to give direct answers to their questions, but helps them solve the matter for themselves.
 He sends them to the various places in time where the Seven Soldiers have been exiled.

 Some time later, Aurakles is freed by Mister Miracle (Shilo Norman) when the latter opposes Darkseid, Nebula Man, and the Sheeda as a member of the new Seven Soldiers.
 Aurakles' golden tomb on Mars is also seen in Grant Morrison's version of Frankenstein.

-The rookie heroine Bulleteer is Aurakles' descendant and "the spear that was never thrown", one of "seven imperishable treasures" used to combat the Sheeda.
+The rookie heroine Bulleteer is Aurakles' descendant and "the spear that was never thrown", one of the "Seven Imperishable Treasures" used to combat the Sheeda.

+Automan

+Automan (Robot #32198) is a robot created by Professor Miller Sterling.

+In the series New History of the DC Universe, Automan is depicted as a member of the short-lived Justice Alliance.